LoAT-developers/abmc-eval/docs/index.md

   <body>

     <p>
-      This is the empirical evaluation of the implementation of our techniques from the paper <a href="./main.pdf"><i>Accelerated Bounded Model Checking</i></a> in the tool LoAT.
+      This is the empirical evaluation of the implementation of our techniques from the paper <a href="https://arxiv.org/abs/2401.09973"><i>Accelerated Bounded Model Checking</i></a> in our tool LoAT.
     </p>

     <h1>Getting LoAT</h1>